bayesball/LearnEDAfunctions/README.md

 The only prerequisite packages are the dplyr and ggplot2 packages.

+## Loading

+The ```LearnEDAfunctions``` package is loaded by the library() function:

 ```{r}
 library(LearnEDAfunctions)
 ```

 # Other EDA Functions

-Also there are several functions from other packages used in the course.
+Also there are several functions from other packages used in the EDA course.
 One will need to install these packages to use this functions.

 - stem.leaf() from the aplpack package
 - rootogram() from the vcd package

-# Datasets
+# Datasets in LearnEDAfunctions

 - `act.scores.06.07`	ACT scores of states in the US.
 - `baseball.attendance`	Attendance at baseball teams.